 Also Read: Love and Rejuvenation, Courtesy Of an Anti-Racism Solidarity March

-As in Managua, local tourism workers in Granada demonstrated a priority to keep visitors to their country safe.
+As in Managua, local hospitality workers in Granada demonstrated a priority to keep visitors to their country safe.

 That first afternoon in Granada, I was finishing lunch in a casual restaurant called La Frontera.
 As I chatted with the young waiter, his gaze eventually turned serious.